exAClior/RGRDMT.jl/docs/src/implementation.md

 A good isometry is obtained from a variationally obtained ground state estimation of the Hamiltonian.
 We use the [MPSKit.jl](https://github.com/QuantumKitHub/MPSKit.jl) to obtain the ground state estimation.
 For convinence, we provide a function [`good_ground_state`](@ref) to obtain the ground state estimation.
 If you choose to use a pre-solved ground state estimation, you might need to trim down the virtual bond dimension of the MPS to desired value.
 This is achieved with [`approx_ground_state`](@ref).

 After obtaining the ground state MPS, we use the left canonical form of the MPS to obtain the isometry.
-It is implemented in function [`CGMapping_from_AL`](@ref).
+It is implemented in function [`CGmapping_from_AL`](@ref).

 Finally, with the isometry, we can reduce the dimension of the reduced density matrix.
 For clarify sake's we only consider the primal problem.
 The implementation is done in function [`two_step_approx`](@ref).